keyueliao/green-agent/scenarios/appworld/README.md

 # **📦 External Dependency (Required)**

-This project **depends on the AppWorld benchmark**.
+This project depends on the AppWorld benchmark.
 Please install AppWorld following the official instructions:

 👉 [https://appworld.dev/](https://appworld.dev/)

-The Green Agent interacts with AppWorld by launching its servers through `subprocess`, so the `appworld` CLI must be available in your environment.
+The Green Agent interacts with AppWorld via its HTTP APIs.
+AppWorld services are started using the `appworld` CLI commands shown below, so the `appworld` CLI must be available in your environment.

 ---